pvachon/safari_webauthn_attestation/README.md

 # Quick Experiment in WebAuthn on Safari
 This is a quick hacked up set of scripts for experimenting with Webauthn on Safari.
-This is intended to show how to perform chunks of attestation, but does not yet check certificate chaining (an exercise for the reader ATM).
+This is intended to show how to perform chunks of attestation, including basic (but incomplete) certificate chain checks.

 The test harness is built on top of Flask, uses jQuery, but is otherwise very minimal.
 You can just install the Python requirements in a virtualenv